Viking Star accidents and incidents

 The Captain reported at ~8 pm that they have a mechanical problem and the arrival in call port Tallinn Estonia will be delayed.
 After arriving in Tallinn, passengers were informed that the ship will stay there at least until Aug 4, waiting for a spare part to be delivered.
 Some of the Viking Ocean Cruises sponsored shore excursions and tours were cancelled.
 Passengers were given the option to stay on the ship or cancel (without penalty).

 On Aug 2, the voyage was officially cancelled by due to “mechanical issues”.
-As compensation, all passengers received 50% refund, plus 50% future Viking Ocean cruise booking discount.
-All passengers were offered complimentary airfare if they wish to flight back home from Tallinn.
+As compensation, all passengers received a 50% refund, plus 50% future Viking Ocean cruise booking discount.
+All passengers were offered complimentary airfare if they wish to fly back home from Tallinn.
 They were also allowed to stay on the ship until Aug 4, then Viking Ocean Cruises (complimentary) flew them to Bergen Norway.
 All guests were put in local hotels, with meals and tours arranged for the remainder of the cruise (ending Aug 8).

 Over 500 cruise ship passengers were flown from Estonia to Norway via commercial and charter flights.
 On August 10, the ship arrived in Copenhagen Denmark to embark passengers for the next (changed) itinerary to Kiel Canal and Le Havre (Paris).
 Passengers booked on the Aug 8 itinerary received USD 200 in onboard credit as compensation for the revised itinerary.